 Choosing tips for soldering is not a hard job.
 I will try to give some guidelines for choosing the soldering tips for your needs.
 First of all, you need to buy high-quality tips.
-There are a lot of quality tips and you can hardly go wrong.
-Price determine quality.
+There are a lot of quality tips, and you can hardly go wrong.
+Price determines quality.
 It is common to purchase a package of 10 or more tips and find the proper ones that you want to use.
 It is not hard to find the tip for wiring, but it is a little bit more difficult for PCB soldering.

 Choosing Soldering Tips for PCB Soldering

 Also, great soldering tips are smaller with a rounded surface.
-They are most used I think.
-I use them too and maybe with them is the easiest way to solder.
+They are most used, I think.
+I use them too, and maybe with them is the easiest way to solder.
 I think connections are excellent with them, and they are great for a start.
 But with time, you will try some new shape of tips and find appropriate for your needs.
 Keep in mind to choose the size for your project.
 The easiest way is to compare soldering tip with connections.

 Mistakes with Soldering Tips

 One of the biggest mistakes I have seen is that someone cuts soldering tips to get a customized tip.
-It is a good idea but when you try to solder with that tip, it will burn up fast or make bad connections.
-The best quality of soldering tips is on the surface and when you cut it off it loses quality.
+It is a good idea, but when you try to solder with that tip, it will burn up fast or make bad connections.
+The best quality of soldering tips is on the surface, and when you cut it off, it loses quality.
 I tried myself to make that tip.
 It burned up very fast, and it almost destroyed my PCB.
 Someone who does not use often soldering iron can find these tips as good.
 But that is a very rare case, and I do not recommend it.